 All decisions about recovery efforts were made in a totally public and transparent manner.
 The funding decisions that were made by the HRF were done in a fully transparent manner that included a public audit of the decision-making process.
 The IHRC meetings in which decisions were made on recommended projects were open to press.

 The Clinton Foundation’s work has had a remarkable impact on the people of Haiti:

-The Foundation has raised a total of $34 million for Haiti, for both relief efforts and for economic growth and recovery.
+The Foundation has raised a total of more than $30 million* for Haiti, for both relief efforts and for economic growth and recovery.

 The Clinton Foundation facilitated millions of dollars in grants – to rebuild the University of Haiti’s Faculte des Sciences campus, revitalize urban areas, and provide resources for smallholder farmers.

 To help spur investment in Haiti, President Clinton and his team have helped facilitate visits to the country from more than 100 investors and donors, including hoteliers, energy company executives, and investors in the agricultural sector.